-- Based on our examination of the relevant records and according to the information and explanations provided to us and the representations provide by the Management and considering the relaxation granted by the Ministry of Corporate affairs and Securities and Exchange Board of India warranted due to the spread of COVID-19 Pandemic, we certify that the Company has complied with the conditions of Corporate Governance as stipulated in Regulations 17 to 27 and clauses (b) to (i) of regulation 46(2) and para C and D of Schedule V of the SEBI Listing Regulations during the year ended March 31, 2021. - We state that such compliance is neither an assurance as to the future viability of the Company nor of the efficiency or effectiveness with which the Management has conducted the affairs of the Company.
+- 7. Based on our examination of the relevant records and according to the information and explanations provided to us and the representations provided by the Management, we certify that the Company has complied with the conditions of Corporate Governance as stipulated in regulations 17 to 27 and clauses (b) to (i) of regulation 46(2) and para C and D of Schedule V of the SEBI Listing Regulations during the year ended 31st March, 2022. - 8.
+We state that such compliance is neither an assurance as to the future viability of the Company nor of the efficiency or effectiveness with which the Management has conducted the affairs of the Company.

-For M/s.
-CNK & Associates, LLP

-Chartered Accountants FRN No.: 101961W/W-100036
+For CNK & Associates, LLP Chartered Accountants FRN No.: 101961W/W-100036

+Alok Shah

+Place : Vadodara Partner

-Alok Shah Partner Membership No. 042005 UDIN: 21042005AAAAKC8208
+Date : 25th May, 2022 Membership No. 042005

+UDIN No. 22042005AKGMSO7272